bilalrajput09/Catalog-of-my-things/README.md

 ## 🔭 Future Features <a name="future-features"></a>

 - [ ] **Graphical user interface** :- The program could be improved by adding a graphical user interface (GUI) to make it more user-friendly and accessible to non-technical users.
-- [ ] **User authentication** : Add a feature for user authentication to ensure that only authorized users can access the library system.
+- [ ] **User authentication** : Add a feature for user authentication to ensure that only authorized users can access the catalog.
-- [ ] **Integration with external sources** :- Integrate the library system with external sources such as Google Books or Amazon to provide additional information about books.
+- [ ] **Integration with external sources** :- Integrate the catalog with external sources such as spotify, google books, etc. to make it easier for users to add things to the catalog.
+- [ ] **Search for a thing in the catalog** :- The user can search for a thing in the catalog by its title.
+- [ ] **Delete a thing from the catalog** :- The user can delete a thing from the catalog.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>